NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__other.md

 What about long-lived particles... could be BSM but need to be transported

-Check the <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a> for usability in transport codes like Geant4
+Check the PID for usability in transport codes like Geant4